 Register the Program

-Each Covered Program, whether operated by the university or a third party, must have an identified Stanford department serving as the Program Sponsor, represented by a Department Chair, Senior Staff, Institute Director, or designee from the sponsoring organization.The Program Sponsor must be one of the following:
+Each Covered Program operated by the university must have an identified Stanford department serving as the Program Sponsor, represented by a Department Chair, Senior Staff, Institute Director, or designee from the sponsoring organization.The Program Sponsor must be one of the following:

-1. The Program Sponsor must register the program with Stanford Conferences.
-The registration form will require Program Sponsors to provide a description of the program, the expected age range and estimated number of Minors, and, for programs operated by a third party, the name and contact information for the director of that program (“Third Party Program Director”).
+1. The Program Sponsor must register the program with University Human Resources using the Protection of Minors Management System.
+The registration form will require Program Sponsors to provide a description, dates, and location of the program, the expected age range and estimated number of Minors.

 3. The Program Sponsor is also responsible for obtaining required medical and emergency contact information and liability waivers from the parent/guardian of each participating Minor before they may participate in a Covered Program.
 The liability waivers must be submitted into the Protection of Minors Management System.
 The medical information forms must be maintained securely outside of the Protection of Minors Management System by the Program Sponsor for programs operated by Stanford and by the third party organization for Third Party Programs.
 Assistance with the registration process is available at: http://protectminors.stanford.edu.

 Live Scan Background Check Requirements for Program Staff Working with Minors

 In recognition of the imperative of protecting Minors, unless specifically excluded under this policy, all Program Staff must receive training regarding the following prior to the program start date:

 Recognizing sexual abuse, child abuse and neglect and obligation and avenues to report suspected incidents